Why America Obsesses Over the President’s First 100 Days in Office

 On June 16—105 days post-inauguration but 100 days into Congress’s first session of his first term—Roosevelt signed the Banking Act of 1933, more commonly known as the Glass-Steagall Act, which separated commercial and investment banking, stopped the banks from over-speculating, and created the FDIC to insure customers’ deposits.
 He’d wrapped up his frenetic 100 days of legislative activity with a law whose main component would stay on the books for the next 60 years.

-no president has been nearly as prolific as Roosevelt was in those early months, but each of the 13 new presidents has still been judged against his record, and presidents can see their legacies begin to take shape in these early days.
-Lyndon Johnson made the bold decision to champion the stalled Civil Rights Act just days after John F. Kennedy was assassinated.
-Ronald Reagan and George W. Bush both began fighting for the big tax cuts they'd get passed later in their terms.
+In the 90-some years since FDR’s landmark first 100 days, no president has been nearly as prolific as Roosevelt was in those early months, but each has still been judged against his record, and presidents can see their legacies begin to take shape in these early days.
+Lyndon B. Johnson made the bold decision to champion the stalled Civil Rights Act just days after John F. Kennedy was assassinated.
+Ronald Reagan and George W. Bush both began fighting for the big tax cuts they’d get passed later in their terms.
 Barack Obama pushed a massive stimulus bill through Congress within a month.
+Joe Biden issued 42 executive orders, several of which were aimed at undoing the work of his predecessor.

-The first 100 days also began to set the tone for the rest of the administration, and perhaps even the rest of the president's party as well.
-One line from Reagan’s inaugural address—"government is not the solution to our problem; it is the problem"—is still a rallying cry for modern-day conservatives (though it's worth noting that Reagan's full message was addressing the state of the nation and economy he inherited when he said that, not government as a concept or a broader critique of "big government," as it is often cited today).
+The first 100 days also began to set the tone for the rest of the administration, and perhaps even the rest of the president’s party as well.
+One line from Reagan’s inaugural address—“government is not the solution to our problem; government is the problem”—is still a rallying cry for modern-day conservatives (though it’s worth noting that Reagan’s full message was addressing the state of the nation and economy he inherited when he said that, not government as a concept or a broader critique of “big government,” as it is often cited today).
 In 2009, Obama pushed through his stimulus bill without a single Republican vote in the House, and the GOP spent the next eight years complaining that the majority party jammed legislation down their throats without bipartisan consensus.

 This 100-day period does offer some advantages to newly minted presidents, though: The electoral mandate is fresh, approval ratings are typically in the green, and the aura of new leadership is powerful, so Congressional enemies usually hold their punches for a bit while they size up the new president and the tone and direction he appears to be taking.